loop

 Obviously we don’t want mergeSort

-to return the empty list, so there’s a bug.
-Find and fix it, so that you cannot prove that the output is empty, but can instead prove that the output is ListEq a xs
+empty list, so there’s a bug.
+Find and fix it, so that you

 .

 Often, we want to enforce the invariant that a particular collection contains no duplicates; as multiple copies in a collection of file handles or system resources can create unpleasant leaks.
 For example, the xmonad window manager creates a sophisticated zipper data structure to hold the list of active user windows and carefully maintains the invariant that that the zipper contains no duplicates.
-Next, lets see how to specify and verify this invariant using LiquidHaskell, first for lists, and then for a simplified zipper.
+Next, let’s see how to specify and verify this invariant using LiquidHaskell, first for lists, and then for a simplified zipper.

 We can use the above to write an alias for duplicate-free lists

-Exercise: (Filter): It seems a bit draconian to require that filter
+Exercise: (Filter): It seems a bit draconian to require

 only be called with unique lists.
-Write down a more permissive type for filter'
+Write down a

-below such that the subsequent uses are verified by LiquidHaskell.
+subsequent uses are verified by LiquidHaskell.

 Exercise: (Reverse): When we reverse

-their order, the set of elements is unchanged, and hence unique (if the input was unique).
-Why does LiquidHaskell reject the below?
-Can you fix things so that we can prove that the output is a UList a
+order, the set of elements is unchanged, and hence unique (if the input

-?
-(When you are done, you should be able to remove the assume
+you are done, you should be able to remove the assume

-from the signature below, and still have LH verify the code.)
+the signature below, and still have LH verify the code.)

 The Nub function constructs a unique

-list from an arbitrary input by traversing the input and tossing out elements that are already seen
+from an arbitrary input by traversing the input and tossing out elements

 :